-Host: Welcome to the Lifelong Wellness podcast where we talked about wellness professionals from many walks of life from around the world and get their insight into living healthier.
+Host: Welcome to the Lifelong Wellness podcast, where we talk to wellness professionals from around the world to gain their insights into healthier living.
 I’m your host, Wes Malik.
-It’s everyone's endeavor to live a healthy and wealthy life and everyone has a different idea of how to go about it.
-It's those ideas that we get to explore and then share with you when we talk to our guests and our guest today is a very special individual who has been working with people, teaching personal development for over 20 years.
-Our guest today is Kristie Kennedy.
-She's a lifestyle empowerment author a TEDx speaker and is the owner of Queenfidence Executive Image Consulting who infuses women with confidence and clarity and insights to find their voice.
+It’s most people's endeavor to live a healthy and wealthy life and almost everyone has a different idea of how to go about this.
+It's those ideas that we get to explore and then share with you when we talk to our guests.
+Our guest today, Kristie Kennedy, has been teaching personal development for over 20 years.
+She's a lifestyle empowerment author, a TEDx speaker, and is the owner of Queenfidence Executive Image Consulting, infusing women with confidence, clarity and insights to find their voices.
 She's very passionate about empowerment and confidence.
 And here with us to talk about all those things, let's welcome Kristie to the show.
 Kristie, welcome to the Lifelong Wellness podcast.
 How are you doing today?

 Kristie: Doing great.
 How’s it going, Wes?